daniellebednarczyk/daniellebednarczyk.github.io/_posts/2023-10-30-Chi-Square-Test.md

 Without running this Hypothesis Test, the client may have concluded that they should always go with higher cost mailers - and from what we've seen in this test, that may not be the optimal decision.
 It would result in them spending more, but not *necessarily* gaining any extra revenue as a result.

-Our results here also do not say that there *definitely isn't a difference between the two mailers* - we are only advising that we should not make any rigid conclusions *at this point*.
+Our results here do not say that there *definitely isn't a difference between the two mailers* - we are only advising that we should not make any rigid conclusions *at this point*.

-Running more A/B Tests like this, gathering more data, and then re-running this test may provide us, and the client more insight!
+Running more A/B Tests like this, gathering more data, and then re-running this test may provide us and the client more insight!

 <br>
 <br>